-It is incredibly challenging and expensive to own and run a completely sustainable and ethical business in the contemporary fashion industry.
-The difficulty here lies in a lack of demand for a more natural process and it is completely necessary to increase this demand.
-Every day, the fashion industry is demanding faster and cheaper.
-Cumulatively, the fashion world accounts for being the second largest polluter in the world and creates 20% of global industrial water pollution.
-The world suffers immeasurably from fashion’s environmental impact and this is easily brushed over by society and mass media because, well, we have to get dressed, right?
+It is incredibly challenging and expensive to own and run a completely sustainable and ethical clothing business in the contemporary fashion industry.
+The difficulty here lies in a wide-spread lack of initiative for a more natural process, when it is imperative to increase this demand.
+Every day, the fashion industry is insisting on faster and cheaper.
+Cumulatively, the fashion world is the world’s second largest polluter and creates 20% of global industrial water pollution.
+The world suffers immeasurably from fast-fashion’s environmental impact and this is all too easily brushed over by society and mass-media because, well, we have to get dressed, right?

-Deadstock material can come from many different sources: a roll of fabric that was dyed the wrong colour, leftover material from massive fast-fashion production runs, fabric with minor flaws.
-These are just a few of the ways to come across these tossed-aside textiles.
-There is much speculation when it comes to the use of deadstock fabrics; some say it isn’t a sustainable option because of the way many factories purposely over-produce material in hopes of anticipating future orders.
+Deadstock material can come from many different origins: a roll of fabric that was dyed the wrong colour, leftover material from massive fast-fashion production runs, and fabric with minor flaws.
+These are just a few of the ways to come across these relegated textiles.
+There is much speculation when it comes to the use of deadstock fabrics: some say it isn’t a sustainable option because of the way many factories purposely over-produce material in hopes of anticipating future orders.
 Others say that the rolls never actually make it to the trash as wasted fabric because they go into storage until buyers can be found.
-Quite frankly, there is a laundry list of internet trolls out there finding ways to hate on people making clothing with deadstock fabrics, as if there is no consideration that, for the majority of the time, these textiles sit in abandoned warehouses, completely unused.
+Quite frankly, there is a laundry list of internet trolls out there finding ways to disrespect and try to undermine people making clothing with deadstock fabrics, as if there is no consideration that, for the majority of the time, these textiles sit in abandoned warehouses, completely unused.

-Unfortunately, the majority of these deadstock fabrics are synthetic.
-And while, in the future, we would love to cultivate and source our own natural fibres, these forgotten materials must still be used.
-We believe this for two reasons.
-Firstly, 72% of all of the clothing in the world is made up of synthetic fibres, and while to have a completely natural-based wardrobe is a beautiful concept, it is not the reality for most of us.
+The truth is that unfortunately the majority of these deadstock fabrics are synthetic.
+And while in the future we would love to cultivate and source our own natural fibres, these forgotten materials must still be used.
+72% of all the clothing in the world is made up of synthetic fibres, and while having a completely natural-based wardrobe is a beautiful concept, it is not the reality for most of us.

 Now, imagine the year is 1983, you run a small industrial textile manufacturing centre and you realize that you can significantly increase yardage and decrease costs by incorporating non-natural fibres.
-For you, this could mean a) Your dependency on the weather for rain to grow cotton has been eradicated, a) You can minimize cost and production time as synthetic additives are cheap and often very effective in taking dyes, are often wrinkle-resistant, durable and stretchy.
+For you, this could mean a) your dependency on the weather for rain to grow cotton has been rendered unreliable, and b) you can minimize cost and production-time as synthetic additives are cheap and often very effective in taking dyes, plus are often wrinkle-resistant, durable and stretchy.
 Without the knowledge of climate change, this seems like the most profitable and consumer-friendly option to use as a professional wanting to grow their business.
 There is no time machine that can go back and unmake these synthetic fabrics and luckily, many of these textiles still test very low on the toxicity scale.